-Scale is important and the increased size of SVI provides a significant advantage in negotiating better rates on: marketing, insurance, software, office supplies, resale retail products, merchant services, technical support and long distance transport of portable units.
+Scale is important and the increased size of SVI provides a significant advantage in negotiating better rates on: marketing, insurance, software, moving and storage supplies, merchant services, technical support and long distance transport of portable units.
 These economies of scale translate into improved margins and better results.